AhmedElachry/github-users-app/README.md

 \*The application supports both light and dark themes.
 The implementation uses Tailwind CSS’s built-in dark variant and saves the user's preference to localStorage to ensure persistence across sessions.

+Toast Notifications

+The app uses Sonner to provide non-intrusive toast notifications.
+This gives the user immediate feedback when they add or remove a user from their favorites, improving the overall user experience.

 **Known Issues & Future Improvements**

 Pagination Works, but relies on user IDs (since param) Can lead to inconsistent results when moving back/forth

-Search Functional (debounced) Currently local to fetched data only

-Error Handling Minimal Needs more robust handling for GitHub API errors
+Error Handling Minimal Needs more robust handling for GitHub API errors, UI feedback for user actions is implemented (toasts).

 **Backlog / Next Steps**